Abejs/abe-elasticsearch/README.md

+> The version 2.x of this plugin needs an AbeCMS version > v3.0.0

 # abe-elasticsearch
 Add search feature on your Abe frontend with Elasticsearch

-##Introduction
+## Introduction
-This plugin will index all you published content to Elasticsearch so that you can add a search feature to your static frontend !
+This plugin will index all your published content to Elasticsearch so that you can add a search feature to your static frontend !

 ## Pre-requisites
 Elasticsearch installed